kesompochy/airbyte-source-wave-pro/README.md

 ## Usage

-In your airbyte workspace, create a new source from a docker image.
+In your airbyte workspace, create a new source from a container image.

 ## Supported Features